Advanced Marine Electrical Certification

 CEUs: 32 are awarded upon successfully passing of the certification exam

-Certification Designation:
+Certification Designations:

 Cancellation/Refunds: